Appalachian Warriors Canoeing will be running 5 days on the placid lower New River.

 Trip Leaders: TBD, Katey Patterson

-Amazon Warriors is a 3 day, 2 night trip onthe nearby Hocking River which provides an introduction to canoeing and overnight camping for girls and young women ages 12 and up.
+Amazon Warriors is a 3 day, 2 night trip on Lake Vesuvius which provides an introduction to canoeing and overnight camping for girls and young women ages 12 and up.

-Along the way there will be time for general fun in the water, ornithology, and plant and tree ID, as well as lessons on reading the river, navigating bodies of water, and basic first aid and self rescue.
-The end goal is to provide the foundations for participants to take to the water on their own time as part of a healthy and sustainable lifestyle, as well as familiarity with the nearby and free natural beauty right here in Athens County.
+Along the way there will be time for general fun in the water, ornithology, and plant and tree ID, as well as lessons on navigating bodies of water, outdoor cooking, campsite setup, and self rescue.
+The end goal is to provide the foundations for participants to take to the water on their own time as part of a healthy and sustainable lifestyle, as well as familiarity with the nearby and free natural beauty right here in Athens and surrounding counties.

 $25 per camper per trip